SSaquif/python-notes/README.md

 This are all valid for Python 3.
 Should mostly be OK for any future versions.

 > NTS for Future: When Linking code on Github, some links require /blob/ to be switched to /tree/.
-Solves Issue arising with when dealing with lines for files inside a folder.
+Solves Issue arising when referencing lines from files inside a folder.

 ## Contents